An Epic Perth to Kalbarri Road Trip Itinerary

 If you’re wondering what to see between Perth and Geraldton, you’re in for a treat.
 Do not miss stopping at the insta-famous Hutt Lagoon Pink Lake on your way to Kalbarri!

-You will literally pass by the lake when you turn onto the road to get into Kalbarri.
+You will pass by the lake when you turn onto the road to get into Kalbarri.

 Read my full guide for everything you need to know about the bubble gum pink lake at Hutt Lagoon.